$5.00

 The basics

-Harmonic Circles consists of four sine-oscillators, named "A", "B", "C" and "D".
-Each of those is tuned to a harmonic of the frequency that is received via the CV In jack.
-All harmonics can be overtones or undertones.
-Furthermore the four harmonics modulate each other clockwise: "A" modulates "B", "B" modulates "C", "C" modulates "D" and "D" again modulates "A".
+Harmonic Circles is made up by four sine-oscillators with the designations "A", "B", "C" and "D". .
+Each of those is tuned to a harmonic of the frequency that is received via the Pitch In jack.
+All harmonics can be overtones or undertones and modulate each other clockwise: "A" modulates "B", "B" modulates "C", "C" modulates "D" and "D" again modulates "A".

 The details